atsushieno/aap-juce/README.md

 Their API is stable-ish, while AAP API is not.
 So if anyone wants to get audio plugins portable without fear of API breakage, JUCE can be your good friend.

 Note that JUCE plugins are usually designed for desktop and not meant to be usable on mobiles.
+In particular -

-In particular, their UIs are usually useless on mobile.
+- their UIs are usually useless on mobile.
+- those plugins that lets user pick up local files would not fit well with Android paradigm.
+- Some plugins woudl expose performance issues too.

 ## How to try it out?

 You would have to build and install each host and/or plugin from source so far, or look for the APKs from the build artifacts zip archives from successful GitHub Actions workflow runs.
+They could be installed via [AAP APK Installer](https://github.com/atsushieno/aap-ci-package-installer).

 You need a host app and a plugin to try at least one plugin via one host.
 This repository does not contain any application within itself.

 The host can be either `aaphostsample` in aap-core repo, or `AudioPluginHost` in [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support).

-The plugin can be either `aapbarebonepluginsample` in aap-core repo (more stable), or any plugin from the [Existing ports](#Existing%20ports) section.
+The plugin can be either `aapbarebonepluginsample` in aap-core repo (more stable), or any plugin on the [AAP Wiki](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts).

 For those `aap-juce-*` repositories, `make` will build them.

 For JUCE apps that use Projucer, JUCE Android apps are generated and built under `Builds/Android/app/build/outputs/` in each app directory.
 Though we typically use Android Studio and open `Builds/Android` and then run or debug there, once top-level `make` ran successfully.

-(For those projects that does not use Projucer, there is no `Builds/Android` path part.)
+For those projects that use CMake, it is `app/build/outputs`.

 ## Build Instruction

 There is a GitHub Actions workflow setup, which is an official build instructions.
 It is almost one `make` call if all conditions are met.

-We used to require Linux desktop for complete builds, but now that we skip desktop builds of those plugins, there are much less requirements.
-Yet, we need a working "Projucer" as well as bash-baked Makefiles, so you'd still need a Unix-y environment.
-It may change again once we support UI integration, but until then it would be quite portable.

 You need Android SDK.
-If you install it via Android Studio it is usually placed under `~/Android/Sdk`.
+If you install it via Android Studio it is usually placed under `~/Android/Sdk` on Linux, and `~/Library/Android/sdk` on MacOS.
-You also need Android NDK, most likely 23.x (no verification with other versions).
-It would be installed under `~/Android/Sdk/ndk/23.*`.
+You also need Android NDK, most likely at least r23 (our latest development version uses newer ones).

-Depending on the NDK setup you might also have to rewrite `Makefile` and `Builds/Android/local.properties` to point to the right NDK location.
+For those project that use Projucer: depending on the NDK setup you might also have to rewrite `Makefile` and `Builds/Android/local.properties` to point to the right NDK location.
 Then run `cd Builds/Android && ./gradlew build` instead of `./projuce-app.sh`.
 It would be much easier to place Android SDK and NDK to the standard location though.
 Symbolic links would suffice.

+CMake based projects would similarly need to tweak `Makefile`, but other than that it is a typical Android Studio (Android Gradle) project.

 ## Porting a plugin or a host to AAP